Stereotactic radiosurgery at Astera Radiation Oncology treats brain cancer in a single session.

 For SRS, trust enhanced accuracy…and experienced leaders.

-At Princeton Radiation Oncology, our doctors have collectively treated thousands of patients using SRS.
+At Astera Radiation Oncology, our doctors have collectively treated thousands of patients using SRS.
 Also, our radiation oncologists were among the first in New Jersey and Pennsylvania to begin using Brainlab-based stereotactic radiosurgery.
 Brainlab is an enhancement in SRS that provides even greater targeting accuracy and better results for our patients.
 With a single session and extreme precision, SRS can often be delivered with minimal side effects.

-How SRS works at Princeton Radiation Oncology.
+How SRS works at Astera Radiation Oncology.

 These scans and the fusion process ensure precise anatomical visualization of the tumor, which is key to the precision of the treatment plan created by the radiation oncologist, neurosurgeon, and physicist.
 SRS does not require hospital admission, and most people return home the same day.